Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

 Wrath of Khan is the better movie, but Undiscovered Country has many of Khan’s best elements while also being lighter and more fun.
 It’s a romp through the universe with our favorite characters, one last sendoff before they sail into the sunset.
 Second star to the right and straight on til’ morning.

 3. Star Trek: Deep Space Nine

 It’s not number three on this list solely for its innovative method of storytelling, though.
-The stories DS9 told were top notch, thoughtful science fiction as it tackled the reality of Gene Roddenberry’s Root Beer in a universe which does not like bubbles.
+The stories DS9 told were top-notch, thoughtful science fiction as it tackled the reality of Gene Roddenberry’s Root Beer in a universe that does not like bubbles.
 Part of the reason it’s so good is Ron Moore, who would later go on to be known as the mastermind behind the brilliant Battlestar Galactica reboot.
-He honed his craft here, and a lot of the most successful moments of BSG can be directly traced back to roots he grew here on Deep Space Nine.
+He honed his craft here, and a lot of the most successful moments of BSG can be directly traced back to roots he grew on Deep Space Nine.

 The cast is almost without question the most talented in Trek, with people like Renee Aberjoinois (Shapeshifting Odo), Avery Brooks (The Sisko), Colm Meaney (O’Brien Must Suffer), Armin Shimmerman (Leader of the House of Quark), Nana Visitor (Terrorist in Charge), Andrew Robinson (Plain, Simple Garak) and Michael Dorn (Not a Merry Man) delivering Emmy-worthy (but unrewarded) performances.

 Thanks to a rocky, uneven start in seasons 1 and 2 Deep Space Nine never got its due.
 But if you watched it and stuck with it, then by Season 4 or 5 you knew this was some of the best television in the history of the medium, and the third-best thing Star Trek has ever produced.